Budva Rental Locations

 Day trips north and inland

 Budva is well placed for the Bay of Kotor, the Lovćen national park, and Skadar Lake.
-Kotor is 25 km north via the new road through the Vrmac tunnel (35 to 45 minutes) or the older coastal road via the Lovćen foothills (slower but more scenic).
+Kotor is about 22 km north via the new road through the Vrmac tunnel (around 30 minutes) or the older coastal road via the Lovćen foothills (slower but more scenic).
 The full Bay of Kotor loop (Kotor, Perast, Risan, Kamenari ferry, Lepetane, back via Tivat) is around 90 km from Budva and takes a half day with stops.
-The Lovćen-Cetinje loop climbs the Old Royal Road from Kotor to the national park summit at 1,657 m, with the Njegoš mausoleum at the top; combining Lovćen with Cetinje and back via Budva makes a full-day mountain itinerary.
+The Lovćen-Cetinje loop climbs the Old Royal Road from Kotor to the national park summit at 1,657 m, with the Njegoš mausoleum at the top.
+Combining Lovćen with Cetinje and back via Budva makes a full-day mountain itinerary.

-Because so much driving here is low-speed manoeuvring, a tier that reduces your liability is worth weighing up; compare insurance options, or pick Full Coverage Plus to drop the deposit hold completely.
+Because so much driving here is low-speed manoeuvring, a tier that reduces your liability is worth weighing up.
+You can compare insurance options, or pick Full Coverage Plus to drop the deposit hold completely.

-When does Budva make sense as your base?
+When does a Budva car rental make sense as your base?

-Budva is the right call when your trip centres on the Riviera and the central coast: the resort beaches start at the seafront, the Bay of Kotor and Lovćen are under an hour north, and the road south through Petrovac to Bar opens the quieter end of the coast.
-It suits travellers who want nightlife and amenities on hand; for a calmer base with the same coastline in reach, the smaller Riviera villages trade buzz for space.
+Budva is the right call when your trip centres on the central coast, with the resort beaches at the seafront, the Bay of Kotor and Lovćen under an hour north, and the road south through Petrovac to Bar opening the quieter end of the coast.
+It suits travellers who want nightlife and amenities on hand.
+For a calmer base with the same coastline in reach, the smaller villages trade buzz for space.

 What travellers ask about Budva car rental